 Beyond the Museum we have been revealing ‘Hidden Histories’ in Reading’s neighbourhoods (as part of The Happy Museum project).
 Research by local volunteers resulted in a series of popular history leaflets exploring the surprising heritage of Dee Park, Newtown and Oxford Road.
 This activity has been recognised beyond Reading.
 The Oxford Consultants for Social Inclusion noted recently that “the project drew on alternative historical narratives of clay excavations, red brick heritage, manufacturing and recent social history to shape remarkable civic stories”.

 Our most ambitious scheme is the Abbey Quarter.
 Taking the precinct of Reading’s royal abbey and transforming it into a unique historical and cultural destination.
-This project, supported by the Heritage Lottery Fund and Reading Borough Council, puts this international monastic and royal heritage firmly on the map (you can find out more about the conservation, interpretation and activities now underway on the Abbey Quarter website).
+This project, supported by the Heritage Lottery Fund and Reading Borough Council, puts this international monastic and royal heritage firmly on the map (Update - the conservation and interpretation was completed in summer 2018 and the Abbey is now fully open to the public).

 The Museum’s work is part of a wider sea-change in Reading.
 In 2016 Reading’s cultural community came together to celebrate a year of arts, culture and heritage.
 Reading can now claim to be one of the major heritage sites in the south east.
 In 2016 the RSA rank Reading in the UK top 16% for historic built environment, 7% for industrial heritage, top 2% for museums, archives and artefacts.
 We are optimistic that Reading no longer wants to hide its attractions from its residents and visitors!